 \subsection{Imperfect Tracking}

-While most motion forecasting datasets provide tracking results of a certain duration for prediction targets, a self-driving vehicle would inevitably encounter some real-world situations where the target is lost in some timestamps or not tracked long enough yet.
-This requires the prediction model to robustly handle imperfect tracks rather than being restricted to fixed-duration tracking inputs.
-To let the models (ours, LaneGCN, and NN+map baseline) be aware of imperfect tracks, we re-trained them by randomly dropping some tracked locations out.
-For processing such inputs while keeping original network structures, the locations of dropped timestamps are padded using the nearest tracked locations, and a dimension of binary masks is added to denote if the location is padded or not.
-Also, we retain the tracked location of the last timestamp to ensure the prediction target could be detected at inference time.

-We randomly sample the drop rate from $0\sim0.6$ for each data sequence in training but fix it in testing.
-The drop rate is pointwise applied, i.e., a track with a 0.6 drop rate may drop more or less than $60\%$ of locations.
-From the results shown in~\figref{fig:trackTest}, we observe that our model performs stably, with only $4\%$ relative increase on MR$_6$, while the relative increase is around $30\%\sim40\%$ for the others.
-The result indicates that learning-based prediction models rely on long-term tracked results to regress trajectories, while our framework design relieves that to a certain extent, thereby improving the prediction robustness.
+While most motion forecasting datasets provide tracking results of a certain duration for prediction targets, a self-driving vehicle would inevitably encounter real-world situations where the target is lost in some timestamps or not tracked long enough yet.
+Then the prediction model is required to robustly handle imperfect tracks rather than being restricted to fixed-duration tracking inputs.
+To let the models (ours, LaneGCN, and NN+map baseline) be aware of imperfect tracks, we re-trained them by randomly dropping out tracked locations.
+For processing such inputs while keeping network structures, we pad the locations of dropped timestamps with the nearest tracked location and add a dimension of the binary mask to denote the padded location.
+The drop rate is randomly sampled from $0\sim0.6$ for each data sequence in training but fixed in testing.
+The drop rate is pointwise applied, i.e., 0.6 drop rate may drop more or less than $60\%$ of locations on a track.
+The last timestamp is always kept to ensure the prediction target could be detected at inference. \figref{fig:trackTest} shows how the miss rate varies with track drop rate, we observe that our model performs stably, with only $3.6\%$ relative increase on MR$_6$, while the relative increase is around $30\%\sim40\%$ for the others.
+The result indicates that the learning-based prediction models rely on long-term tracked results to regress trajectories, while our framework design relieves that to a certain extent, thereby improving the prediction robustness.